Skip to main content [Accesskey 'S']Go to home page [Accesskey '1']

 If you’re buying a brand new car, the dealer will usually arrange the car tax.
 The full price of a new car usually includes the first year’s tax and the new registration fee, so you won’t have to sort these out yourself.
 The dealer will give the DVLA proof of your name and address along with details of the car.

-If you don’t have your V5C for whatever reason, you can get your car tax at the Post Office.
-You’ll just need to apply for a new V5C at the same time, which costs £25.
+If you don’t have your V5C for whatever reason, you can also get your car tax at the Post Office.
+You can apply for a new V5C at the same time, which costs £25 by post, the same as online.

 Can I tax my car without insurance?